Chief of Orthopedic Spine Surgery

 Dr. Chen and the Spine Team at Saint Charles Hospital have recently been featured in the MD News magazine.

 "I am a healthy, energetic woman who walked daily, attended Pilates classes twice a week, and in general lead a healthy lifestyle.
 Much to my chagrin, and over a period of time, my feet started to get numb after 5-10 minutes of walking, and I needed to hold on to something or someone or I would have toppled over.
 I tried every non-invasive treatment, but nothing helped.
 I was very nervous about “fusion” spine surgery as it requires a large incision, a hospital stay, and a long and painful recovery.
 My stenosis and arthritis were severe, but Dr. Chen’s explanations and kind demeanor put me at ease.
 Dr. Chen was able to cure me by performing a laminectomy, and the incision was only 2 inches long!
 I went home that same afternoon!
 My recovery from surgery took one week, and after that I was out walking.
 I have never again experienced numbness.
-In addition, I have no scar; Dr. Chen’s surgical ability is extraordinary." - IS
+In addition, I have no scar; Dr. Chen’s surgical ability is extraordinary."

 - East Setauket